Skip to main content

 You may also begin by reviewing the Dosage Probation Orientation for Probation Staff Presentation Template (.ppt).
 The presentation follows and expands on the information in the agenda and contains suggested talking points and approaches to discussions and activities.
 You must customize the slides with [bracketed] information and may make further adjustments to meet the needs of your probation agency.
 The modifications you make to the presentation may require changes to the agenda and vice versa.

-The following handouts supplement the information in the agenda and presentation: Dosage Probation: Rethinking the Structure of Probation Sentences (.pdf) , Dosage Probation: A Prescription Based on Two Pilot Sites' Experiences (.pdf) , Dosage Probation Model Fundamentals (.pdf), and Dosage Probation Implementation Checklist (.pdf).
+The following handouts supplement the information in the agenda and presentation: Dosage Probation: Rethinking the Structure of Probation Sentences (.pdf) , Dosage Probation: A Prescription Based on Two Pilot Sites' Experiences (.pdf) , Dosage Probation Model Fundamentals (.pdf), Dosage Probation Implementation Checklist (.pdf).
 Share these materials with staff to familiarize themselves with the information before the orientation.

 TIP